laravel/docs/helpers.md

 <a name="php-enum"></a>
 ### PHP Enum

-You can create enum class with `make:enum` command:
+You can generate an enum class with the `make:enum` command:

 ```bash
 php artisan make:enum StatusEnum
 ```

-The enum class available on `App\StatusEnum.php`.
+The new enum class will be placed in your `App` directory.

 For convenience, you can create enum class with specify type such as `string` and `int`: